Student Handbook

 Students who are found to be in violation of the dress code will be sent to a discipline principal for review.
 If student is unable to change into dress compliant clothing, he/she will be assigned ISS for the remainder of the day.

-1st Offense: First visit to discipline principal’s office will result in student changing to dress-compliant clothing.
+1st Offense: First visit to discipline principal’s office will result in a warning and student changing to dress-compliant clothing and warning.
 If the student is unable to change, the student will be sent to In School Suspension (ISS) for the day.

-4th Offense: Referral to Discipline Board for Possible Alternate School Placement.
+4th Offense: Referral for Possible Alternate School Placement.

 NOTE: Student drivers who violate dress code policy will not be permitted to check out of school